Facepunch/Rust.HarmonyMods/README.md

 # Installation

-Ensure there is a folder named `HarmonyMods` beside `RustDedicate.exe`.
+Ensure there is a folder named `HarmonyMods` beside `RustDedicated.exe`.
 Download the latest version of the mod from Releases & paste it in the `HarmonyMods` folder.
 Look below for configuration details.

 # GatherManager